mikaelabona/tavern/README.md

 <img width="2758" height="1044" alt="image" src="https://github.com/user-attachments/assets/b1f75763-6fc7-49f1-a55c-65034f0c4e69" />

+# Housing Policy Survey

+Here are some results from a survey about housing policy in America.
+What do these results suggest about the likely success of a campaign advocating for policies that allow local governments to approve housing projects?
+What ambiguity is there?
+How confident would you be in your predictions based on these survey results, and why?

+## Summary of Findings
+The topline survey data point to a landscape where support for faster or automatic approval of compliant housing projects is **present but not consolidated**.
+Across the relevant questions, support generally falls in the **38–42%** range, with opposition close behind and a large share of respondents reporting that they are not sure.
+This combination suggests a public that recognizes the housing shortage, but is unsure about what solutions actually work.

+Respondents consistently say housing affordability is a major issue, but opinions begin to split once questions shift from broad principles to specific policies.
+People express interest in solutions that make it easier to build homes, but that interest drops when policies imply changes to neighborhood patterns or density.
+This tension–acknowledging the shortage while resisting visible change–is the main boundary condition for any campaign.

+Overall, a campaign focused on streamlining approval processes is viable, especially if it centers predictability, fairness, and affordability.
+But success is not guaranteed.
+The data show that opinions are still forming, and messages that clarify the purpose and guardrails of the policy will matter.

+## Data Ambiguities
+Several important ambiguities limit how precisely these toplines can be interpreted:

+-	No subgroup detail.
+Without crosstabs, we cannot see how support varies across homeowners and renters, different types of neighborhoods, or partisan groups–all dynamics that typically shape land-use politics.
+-	High uncertainty.
+On many key items, 20–30% of respondents say they are “not sure,” which lowers the stability of the toplines and suggests the public has limited familiarity with how housing approvals work.
+-	Contradictory attitudes.
+Respondents strongly agree that housing costs are too high, yet hesitate when asked to support the policies required to build more homes.
+These inconsistencies indicate that preferences are not deeply held and may shift with new information.
+-	Strong framing effects.
+Slight changes in language–for example, emphasizing “clear standards” versus “reducing neighborhood delays–produce large swings in support.
+This shows that public opinion is highly sensitive to how the issue is presented.
+-	No insight into intensity of preference.
+The toplines report support and opposition but do not show which groups feel strongly enough to organize or vote based on this issue.
+In housing politics, intensity often carries more weight than raw totals.

+These ambiguities mean the toplines are better understood as directional, not predictive.
+They highlight opportunity, but also the need for careful framing.

+## Confidence in Predictions
+Confidence in predictions should be moderate.
+The toplines offer a clear sense of where the public leans, but they are not strong enough to forecast outcomes with precision.
+Three factors contribute to this:

+- Absence of subgroup data prevents us from identifying reliable pockets of support or opposition.
+- High uncertainty rates make attitudes more fluid and less predictable.
+- Inconsistent views across items indicate that housing preferences are still forming and could shift with new information or political cues.
+- These constraints don’t make the campaign unlikely to succeed.
+Rather, they show that the outcome will hinge on how the policy is framed, who communicates it, and whether the campaign addresses the underlying fears about neighborhood change and development patterns.
+In a context where many people are still building their mental models of the issue, strong messaging and credible messengers can meaningfully shape support.

+## Strategic Implications
+A campaign that wants to build support for faster approvals will need to lean into what people already agree on:
+- the housing shortage is real,
+- existing processes feel slow and unpredictable,
+- and families are struggling to find homes they can afford.

+The most compelling messages will focus on efficiency, fairness, and strong building standards–not density or zoning language.
+Positioning the reforms as a way to cut unnecessary delays while still protecting safety, quality, and community input is key.

+Because many respondents do not have a clear understanding of how housing approvals work, the campaign has room to define the issue.
+The challenge and opportunity lie in translating a procedural change into a concrete story about affordability, access, and stability for households.

 # Question Bank Design

 The goal of this question bank is to create a reusable, structured, and extensible system for storing survey questions of many different types (single choice, multi-select, open-ended, MaxDiff, etc.) along with their metadata and response options.
 Because the dataset contains a wide range of formats—from pairwise MaxDiff items to 0–100 feeling thermometers and open-ended questions—a flat spreadsheet is not adequate for analysis or reuse.
 I designed a small, normalized schema represented directly in R tibbles, without requiring a database, but following relational logic so it can scale to SQL in production.